-Our Principal National Life Insurance Company Review for 2017
+Our Principal National Life Insurance Company Review

 After its first decade of business, it grew to a staggering $29 million in force coverage, which was big enough to require the company to move to bigger spaces in Des Moines, where it still resides.
 After thirty years of business, and the passing of its founder, Principal changed the way it did business by swapping out the old membership style and opting for a mutual life insurance company status.

 Constant growth throughout the next few decades allowed Principal to begin offering health insurance in the ’40s, and within just five short years, this division of its business represented more than a third of its revenue stream.